schismtracker/schismtracker/docs/building_on_windows.md

 If asked to "enter a selection", hit Enter to go with the default.

-Also, you need the following specific dependency:
+Also, you need the following specific dependencies:

-	pacman -S mingw-w64-x86_64-SDL2
+	pacman -S mingw-w64-x86_64-SDL2 mingw-w64-x86_64-pkgconf

-For FLAC sample loading, you'll also need the following dependency:
+For optional FLAC sample loading, you'll also need the following dependency:

 	pacman -S mingw-w64-x86_64-flac